 If Melbourne is going to fundamentally change it needs to decide what it is going to prioritise: more roads or quality public transport.
 This idea that you can hand out a little bit to both just doesn’t work.

 —Jeff Kenworthy, Victorian Government transport consultant

-The city of Vancouver, which recently pipped Melbourne as the world’s most ‘liveable’ city, consciously favours public transport over the car in its transport planning, a strategy that has successfully encouraged motorists to use alternative modes.
+The city of Vancouver, which in the last decade pipped Melbourne as the world’s most ‘liveable’ city, consciously favours public transport over the car in its transport planning, a strategy that has successfully encouraged motorists to use alternative modes.
 Cities from London to Perth have similar strategies, which are seen as redressing the balance after decades of car-centred transport planning and neglect of alternatives.
-Melbourne already has more kilometres of road per person than the top 13 other most liveable cities, and does not need to spend large sums of money building even more in the name of ‘balance’ or ‘integration’.
+Melbourne has long had more kilometres of road per person than the top 13 other most liveable cities, and does not need to spend large sums of money building even more in the name of ‘balance’ or ‘integration’.